-Roy L. Clay, Sr. was a key figure in the development of Silicon Valley.
-Mr. Clay was inducted into the Silicon Valley Engineering Council's Hall of Fame in 2003.
+- Mr. Clay is a key figure in the development of Silicon Valley and was inducted into the Silicon Valley Engineering Council's Hall of Fame in 2003.
 As a Hall of Fame inductee, Mr. Clay joins such notables as Bill Hewlett and David Packard, founders of Hewlett-Packard Company; Robert Noyce, inventor of the 8080 microchip and founder of Intel Corporation; and John L. Hennessy, President of Stanford University.